 There’s also a combo called The Elvis, consisting of chocolate ice cream, banana butter, and peanut butter chiffon between two chocolate cookies.
 You get the idea.

 Peace Pie also offers creative takes on Pumpkin Pie, S’mores, Banana Cream Pie, Cinnamon Buns, and dozens of other ice cream and pie combinations.
 Look at that crazy picture, above! 👆For a certain kind of dessert lover, they can do no wrong.

-Consequently, this casual eatery is consistently named one of the best restaurants in Charleston for real, down home soul food.
-All meals are served on paper plates (seriously: it’s a dive) and dinner here is a good option for bargain hunters.
-(A full plate of super rich food averages around $10 to $15.)
+Consequently, this casual eatery is consistently named one of the best restaurants in Charleston for real, down-home soul food.
+All meals are served on styrofoam plates (seriously: it’s a dive) and dinner here is a good option for bargain hunters.
+(A full plate of super-rich food averages around $10 to $15.)
+It’s a local landmark.
 Eat up!

 Little Jack’s Tavern

 If you really want to chow down like a local, order Frogmore Stew– Charleston’s answer to a clam bake.
-It features shrimp, sweet corn, sausage, boiled potatoes, onions, and plenty of Old Bay— but it’s such a down-home dish that it’s usually not featured at many of Charleston’s best restaurants unless it’s an elevated version.
-Look for it at Farmers Markets and food festivals.
+It features shrimp, sweet corn, sausage, boiled potatoes, onions, and plenty of Old Bay seasoning– but it’s such a down-home dish that it’s usually not featured at many of Charleston’s best restaurants unless it’s an elevated version.
+Look for it at Farmers’ Markets and food festivals.

 Stroll Rainbow Row

 Rainbow Row is an adorable little stretch of colorful homes near the water in South Charleston.
 This stretch of 13 Georgian row houses is easily the most photographed stretch of architecture in the entire city.
 (See above picture.)